Buechele, No. 22 SMU bounce back in 51-37 victory over Navy

 Bentley finished with 149 yards on 25 carries and set up Rice’s second TD with a 61-yard catch when he came out of the backfield as Buechele was faking a run up the middle and the quarterback hit his lead back in stride over the middle.

-Tyler Lavine put SMU in front for the first time at 21-14 on a 10-yard run midway through the second quarter.
+Lavine put SMU in front for the first time at 21-14 on a 10-yard run midway through the second quarter.
 He had another TD on a 48-yard run when his knee never touched the ground as he rolled over a pile.
-Lavine popped up and ran the final 40 yards untouched and finished with 74 yards.
-Rice had 46 yards receiving.
+Lavine popped up and ran the final 40 yards untouched for a 51-17 lead.
+He finished with 74 yards, and Rice had 46 yards receiving.

 POLL IMPLICATIONS